 O1 might be open for a 3-pointer, but also looks to pass inside to O5 posting up.

-Diagram 6 shows what happens if the X1 defender goes over the double-screen (instead of trailing O1 around the screens).
+Diagram 6 shows what happens if the X1 defender goes under the double-screen (instead of trailing O1 around the screens).
 Instead of cutting out to the wing, O1 fades to the corner, and O3 cuts out to the wing.
 O1 (in the corner) might get an open skip pass from O4, or O3 might receive the pass from O4.

-If the X3 defender jumps over the screen and impedes O3's cut around the screen, O3 simply back-cuts for the pass inside from O2 (diagram 11).
+If the X3 defender jumps over the screen and impedes O3's cut around the screen, O3 back-cuts for the pass inside from O2 (diagram 11).

 Post EntryYou may have good athletic post players and want to start the offense with the post entry.
 Again we start with the low double stack (diagram 12).
 O2 and O3 cut out to the wings, and O4 and O5 slide up to the elbows.
 O1 could pass to either post player, but here he/she passes to O4 (diagram 13).